 Rolling out of bed, making coffee, sometimes getting dressed – this is not a routine.
 I encourage you to establish a work from home routine similar to what you would do if working away from home.
 Write it down if you have to and follow it.

 4. Set real work hours

 My hours in my home office are 8:00am – 5:00pm.
-When 5:00 rolls around, I know that I put in a full day of work and I shut down my computer.
-Further, my wife knows I’m done working and can transition into family life.
+When 5:00 rolls around, I know I put in a full day of work and I shut down my computer.
+My wife also knows I’m done working and can transition into family life.
 It’s like walking in the front door after a long day at work, except your kids aren’t excited to see you because they know you’ve been around all day.